Stash Review: Getting Started With Investing on Autopilot (2019)

 A small amount like that, along with the help of Stash, can turn into some serious money one day.
 You could retire on that, and do incredible things with it.

-Next, Stash also offers their retirement service.
+Next, Stash also offers its retirement service.
 It helps individuals invest for their retirement, while also lowering their tax bill.
 Don’t you want that?

 We’d also like to mention that 46% of workers end up retiring before they planned.
 That’s why opening a retirement account sooner might be one of the smartest choices you make when you’re young.